Arcadia-Science/2023-actin-embedding/README.md

 ### 6. Download AlphaFold structures

-Next, we downloaded all available AlphaFold structures using the `2_get_alphafold_structures.ipynb` notebook.
+Next, we downloaded all available AlphaFold structures by running the `2_get_alphafold_structures.ipynb` notebook.
 This notebook should be ran from within the `2023-actin-embedding/notebooks` folder using the `2023-actin-embedding` environment, but will deposit structures into `ProteinCartography/actin/structures` if you've set up your directory structure as above.

 ### 7. Run ProteinCartography "Cluster Mode"